 Tube: Hyde Park Corner Station

 Winner of numerous awards, this hotel has been a byword for style and comfort for over 70 years.
-Served in the famous marble and gold Promenade entrance lounge of The Dorchester, diners can chose to indulge in either a Traditional, Champagne or High Tea before drinking in the extravagance of the lavish setting.
+Served in the famous marble and gold Promenade entrance lounge of The Dorchester, diners can chose to indulge in a Traditional or Champagne Afternoon Tea before drinking in the extravagance of the lavish setting.
 Palm tree fronds flutter above elegant couches while bright sun-light streams through the windows.
+There's also the option of a Vintage Afternoon Tea, served on the intimate balcony overlooking the iconic lobby, or a selection of themed afternoon teas, such as Wimbledon or Mad Hatter's.
 Choose from a varied selection of 20 imported teas, or go for the Dorchester's very own delicate blend.
-The hotel employs its very own tea chef, solely in charge of the afternoons selection of finger food, not to mention the 15-strong team of pastry chefs who intricately fold together the mouth-watering range of sweets.
+The hotel employs its very own tea chef, solely in charge of the afternoon's selection of finger food, not to mention the 15-strong team of pastry chefs who intricately fold together the mouth-watering range of sweets.
 Their scones have been made to the same delicious recipe for over 50 years, and we can tell why.
-Awash with light this is no place for those who want to hide away in the shadows.
-It is, however, perfect for those traditional afternoon tea takers for whom glamour and glitz coupled with eyeing up fellow diners is part and parcel of the whole ritual.
+The Dorchester is perfect for those traditional afternoon tea takers for whom glamour and glitz coupled with eyeing up fellow diners is part and parcel of the whole ritual.

 It doesn't get more British than afternoon tea at The Ritz